Who can be held liable in a child sexual abuse case in Washington?

 Albrecht Law PLLC — Our Clients Are More Than Just Cases

-In Washington, you generally have a three-year window from the date of the accident to initiate a personal injury lawsuit.
+In Washington, survivors over the age of 18 generally have three years from the date of the incident or discovery of the injury to file a lawsuit.